rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 #### Other Obligations

 Obligations are more than just trait and const generic bounds, but we've only mentioned these specific obligations so far as they are what we care about when we do "well-formedness checking" of terms.
-For example, lifetime bounds (`'b: 'a` / `'b` outlives `'a`) can be part of the obligation output but _is not relevant to well-formedness of terms_.
-This information is saved to part of the compiler's internal state for later use, rather than used during well-formedness checks.
 See: [`PredicateKind`](https://doc.rust-lang.org/beta/nightly-rustc/rustc_type_ir/predicate_kind/enum.PredicateKind.html) and [`ClauseKind`](https://doc.rust-lang.org/beta/nightly-rustc/rustc_type_ir/predicate_kind/enum.ClauseKind.html) for a full list of obligations.

 ### We Don't Need Normalization (Yet)